 New Yorkers rely on public transportation every day, but our current transit system does not work well for millions of working-class people.
-While New York City has the infrastructure to be a leader in creating a truly great transit system, our leadership lacks the vision and commitment to do so.
-This has led to disinvestment, over-policing, and neglect.
-As your next state senator in District 25, I promise to support, introduce, and fight for legislation that will make our transportation in our district—and across the city —more accessible and equitable for all.
+New York has the infrastructure to be a leader in creating a truly great transit system and I will continue to support, introduce, and fight for legislation that will make transportation in our district—and across the state—more accessible, safer, and equitable for all.

-As a state senator, I will fight for:
+As State Senator, I will continue to fight for:

-- Funding subway signal infrastructure, rather than projects that extend the subway into wealthy neighborhoods.
+- Funding public transportation infrastructure for all, rather than just projects that extend the subway into wealthy neighborhoods.
 Every New Yorker knows that our subway system needs help.
 Yet, while subways in the outer boroughs languish, wealthy neighborhoods are getting brand new subway lines.
-I will fight for a moratorium on new lines into wealthy neighborhoods until basic upgrades are made throughout the system.
+I won’t support new lines into wealthy neighborhoods until basic upgrades are made throughout the system.

-- Making New York a leader in greenhouse gas reduction, and improving health outcomes and quality of life for New Yorkers, by getting people out of cars and onto buses, bikes, and trains.
-People are fed up with how the city and state manage how we get around.
+- Making New York City safer for drivers, pedestrians, and cyclists.
 Pedestrians and cyclists are less safe than ever and are increasingly battling for space with automobiles––often with deadly results.
-Straphangers and bus riders feel powerless at the hands of the MTA hundreds of miles away in Albany.
+Subway riders and bus riders feel powerless at the hands of the MTA hundreds of miles away in Albany.
 And drivers are tired of being punished, rather than incentivized, to switch to other modes of transportation.
 Our roads, bike lanes, subways, and buses should be safe, efficient, and work for the people who operate and use them.
-Specific measures I will support including:
+I will fight to:

-- Introducing traffic-calming measures via infrastructure (i.e., physical barriers, curb cuts, greenery etc.) to protect pedestrians and bikers and encourage drivers to slow down before they speed;
+- Introduce traffic-calming measures via infrastructure (e.g., physical barriers, curb extensions, greenery, speed bumps) to protect pedestrians and bikers, and to encourage drivers to slow down;

-- Identifying streets in the district and throughout the city to pilot a “busway” akin to 14th St in Manhattan;
+- Identify streets in the district and throughout the city to pilot a “busway” akin to 14th Street in Manhattan;

-- Ensuring that all NYCHA unites to have bike corrals or secure bike parking (e.g., https://www.ooneepod.com/).
+- Ensure that NYCHA housing has bike corrals and secure bike parking